Prithvidhar/TicTacToeWebApp/README.md

 # TicTacToeWebApp
-## A website that allows two players to play a game of tic tac toe.
+## A website that allows a user to play a game of tic tac toe.
 ### Functionalities include:
 - Buttons to allow players to mark tiles
 - Ability to detect game over states like draws and wins